michaelfranzl/janus-rtpforward-plugin/README.md

 		"request": "drop_audio_packets",
 		"num": <integer>

 These packet loss simulations are perhaps too simple.
-They are no replacement for professional network simulation tools which also can generate jitter, packet reordering, packet corruption, etc.).
+They are no replacement for professional network simulation tools which also can generate jitter, packet reordering, packet corruption, etc.

 # Acknowledgements